ketphan02/ketphan02/README.md

-Phan Kiet
+Phan Kiet 🛸
 =========

 Sophomore at The University of British Columbia Okanagan.
-Major in Data Science and Minor in Computer Science.

 Education
 ---------
 2020 - 2024 (expected)

-	University of British Columbia (BSc Major in Data Science and minor in Computer Science)
+	University of British Columbia (BSc - Data Science)

-2017 - 2020

-	Ho Chi Minh City High school for the Gifted - Vietnam National University (Major in Informatics)

-My top projects
+Some projects I do for fun
 ---------------
 <div align='center'>
 	<div>